Climate Change and Food Security

 An unusually long warm period of relatively stable atmospheric GHG concentrations temperature and climate 10,000 years ago led to the development of agriculture on several continents.

-The scientists have a strict policy of not defining or recommending on climate change danger.
-They say this is a value judgement that scientists cannot make - only policy makers can do that, they say.
+The IPCC has a strict policy of not defining or recommending on climate change danger.
+The IPCC scientists say this is a value judgment that scientists cannot make - only policy makers can do that, they say.

 Policy makers say that they can't define climate dangers because that is not defined by the UN Framework Convention on Climate Change.
 That is not true because the clearly stated intention of the convention news to avoid dangerous interference with the climate system and as expected one of the definitions of this is to avoid threats to food production.